OPERATION MEDICINE DROP

 Berlin - Police Department, 10 Williams St.

-Ocean Pines - OP Firehouse, White Horse Park, 911 Ocean Parkway NEW LOCATION
+Ocean Pines - OP Police Department, White Horse Park, 239 Ocean Parkway YEAR ROUND DROP BOX

-Ocean City - Public Safety Building, 6501 Coastal Highway
+Ocean City - Police Department, 6501 Coastal Highway (65th St.) YEAR ROUND

 Permanent Drop-off Boxes are also located at the Ocean Pines Police Department, 239 Ocean Parkway; and at the Town of Ocean City Public Safety Building located at 6501 Coastal Highway.
 You may dispose of expired and unused medications any time of the year at these two locations.